 There are many un-spoilt coves and beaches that are open to dogs off season and year round.
-For a complete list, please go to Visit Cornwall.
-With over 130 open to dogs year round, there’s plenty of dog friendly beaches for dogs who love swimming, or surfing in the sea.
-Our holiday home resort, Par Sands Holiday Park, is situated right next to Par beach, the only beach which is dog friendly all year round.
+With over 130 open to dogs year round, there’s plenty of dog-friendly beaches for dogs who love swimming or surfing in the sea.
+Our recommended holiday resort, Par Sands Holiday Park, is situated right next to Par beach, the only beach which is dog friendly all year round.

 Gardens & Country Estates